 Originally, I wanted to do a comparison of it with The Balm’s Bahama Mama that I had gotten in last month’s bag.
 However, I’m currently home for spring break and forgot to bring it with me.
 Instead, I did a swatch comparison of it with Too Faced’s Milk Chocolate Soleil.
 It's the warmer shade of the two, but they're almost dupes for each other.

-And the last item is the Coconut Milk Daily Facial Scrub from Promise Organic.
+And the last item is the Promise Organic Coconut Milk Daily Facial Scrub.
 This is a daily scrub for normal to combination skin that’s pH-balanced with an aloe-based formula, in addition to being formulated with organic honey and coconut milk.